Twins vs. Phillies Player Props Betting Odds

-Bryson Stott and Carlos Correa are two of the players with prop bets available when the Philadelphia Phillies and the Minnesota Twins square off at Citizens Bank Park on Saturday (first pitch at 6:05 PM ET).
+Player props can be found for Bryson Stott and Carlos Correa, among others, when the Philadelphia Phillies host the Minnesota Twins at Citizens Bank Park on Sunday at 1:35 PM ET.

 Bet on this matchup or its props with BetMGM!